 The Justice and Legal Thought Program brings together undergraduate students from a variety of disciplines to share an interest in law and justice.
 Each entering class of approximately seventy-five students takes courses together during the freshman and sophomore years.
 The majority of Justice and Legal Thought Scholars reside in Cumberland Hall, which is also where the JLT office is located.
 Justice and Legal Thought is the most recent addition to the College Park Scholars Program and is sponsored by the College of Behavioral and Social Sciences (BSOS).
 It features faculty from multiple disciplines, including the UMD Carey School of Law.
 The program is designed for each course to complement the one that preceded it, for example to address big questions in new and more advanced ways.
 It is also designed to allow students to deepen their classroom learning through experiential projects, field trips and social activities.

-Departmental Honors Programs are offered in the departments of African American Studies, Anthropology, Criminology and Criminal Justice, Economics, Geography, Government and Politics, Psychology, and Sociology.
+Departmental Honors Programs are offered in each of the departments within the college.
 Students in a Departmental Honors Program are also members of the campus Honors College.

 Dean's List.
 Any student who has passed at least 12 hours of academic work under the regular grading method in the preceding semester, without failure of any course, and with an overall average grade of at least 3.5, will be placed on the Dean's List.
 The Distinguished Dean's List consists of students who have completed successfully a minimum of 12 credit hours in a semester with a 4.0.

 Honor Societies.
 Students who excel in their academic discipline may be selected for membership in an honorary society.
 Examples include:

 - Gamma Theta Upsilon -- Geography

 - Pi Sigma Alpha -- The National Political Science Honor Society